mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Aslan, unrestrained by the Peace of Fthair.

 At least, that is the Imperial perspective.
-To the Aslan, the Trojan Reach is a feast they have only begun to savour.
+To the Aslan, the Trojan Reach is a feast they have only begun to savor.
 As far as the eye can see and the scout-ship can jump is a vista of worlds begging to be conquered.
 These are not lifeless, rocky wastelands – these are vibrant, rich worlds, living worlds.
 The Aslan know that expansion in